*** 20th Anniversary: 2003 to 2023 ***

 Satellite Images and Emission Spectrums

-IR spectrums are, however, blocked by fog frozen droplets or ordinary clouds, but those clouds emit this frequency very well.
-So we can use the signal to identify the location and height (temperature) of the clouds.
-This one is commonly used in the live photo satellite shot shown on television.
+IR spectrums are blocked by fog frozen droplets or ordinary clouds, but those clouds emit this frequency well.
+We can use the signal to figure out where the clouds are and how high they are (temperature).
+Live photo satellite shots are often shown on TV from images generated using this frequency.

-If you want to have some more fun with satellite images, try maps.google.com.
+If you want to have some more fun with terrestrial satellite images, try maps.google.com.

 Go back from Satellite Images to the Weather Man page now.